That Hideous Strength: Development and influences

 Lewis started writing That Hideous Strength during World War II, finishing the first draft in 1943.
 During the War, Lewis taught at Oxford University and among other writing projects worked on the last two books of his "Space Trilogy"—Perelandra (1943) and That Hideous Strength.

 The novel makes reference to "Numinor and the True West", which Lewis credits as a then-unpublished creation of J. R. R. Tolkien; they were friends and colleagues at Oxford University and fellow members of the Inklings.
 The misspelling of Númenor came from Lewis's only hearing Tolkien say the name in one of his readings.

 Charles Williams's treatments of the King Arthur legends were a significant influence on the Arthurian elements of the novel.
 Brenton D. G. Dickieson writes, "Williams' idea of Logres emerges in That Hideous Strength, forming the speculative framework of a good-evil dialectic in the apocalyptic narrative of this last Ransom chronicle".
+Beyond Arthurian myth, Lewis was profoundly impacted by the theological framework presented in Williams's 1939 treatise The Descent of the Dove.
+The novel's spiritual dynamics heavily rely on Williams's articulation of the "Two Ways" (the Affirmation and Rejection of Images), and Lewis explicitly credited Williams's doctrines of co-inherence and substitution as a foundational inspiration for the narrative, advising readers in his preface to consult the treatise to fully grasp the book's central ideas.

 In the book's preface, Lewis acknowledges science-fiction writer Olaf Stapledon and his work: "Mr. Stapledon is so rich in invention that he can well afford to lend, and I admire his invention (though not his philosophy) so much that I should feel no shame to borrow."